HumanCellAtlas/dcp-community/rfcs/text/0000-metadata-integration-test.md

 ### Cons:

-* Does not test new bundles against the ingestion pipeline, this is assumed to "just work"
+* Does not test the effect of schema changes on the data contribution pipeline, it is assumed a sibling integration test will exist for contribution of data and metadata
 * Does not cover third party systems, which may be consuming from the DSS
 * New bundles are not available in the data browser until tests for the entire system have passed
 * There is no hard guarantee that downstream production systems will be able to handle new bundles: there could be critical updates in the integration environment which have not yet reached production